Coastal Flood Advisory issued for Harrison, Jackson by NWS - News Break

 Coastal Flood Advisory issued for Harrison, Jackson by NWS

-Effective: 2021-05-21 21:42:00 CDT Expires: 2021-05-22 10:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
+Effective: 2021-05-22 04:21:00 CDT Expires: 2021-05-22 10:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.
-Target Area: Harrison; Jackson COASTAL FLOOD ADVISORY REMAINS IN EFFECT UNTIL 10 AM CDT SATURDAY * WHAT...Minor coastal flooding. * WHERE...Portions of southeast and southern Mississippi and southeast Louisiana. * WHEN...Until 10 AM CDT Saturday. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected. * ADDITIONAL DETAILS...Inundation of less than 2 feet will be possible.
+Target Area: Harrison; Jackson COASTAL FLOOD ADVISORY REMAINS IN EFFECT UNTIL 10 AM CDT THIS MORNING * WHAT...Minor coastal flooding. * WHERE...In Mississippi, Harrison and Jackson Counties.
+In Louisiana, Lower Lafourche and Lower Terrebonne Parishes. * WHEN...Until 10 AM CDT this morning. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected. * ADDITIONAL DETAILS...Inundation of less than 2 feet will be possible.
 Tidal fluctuations may occur, however the total water rise will continue mainly due to the strong easterly winds.alerts.weather.gov